mia-platform/custom-plugin-lib/docs/Testing.md

+---
+id: testing
+title: Testing
-# Testing
+sidebar_label: Testing
+---
 `Mia service Node.js Library` is built on Fastify and therefore integrates with [testing tools](https://www.fastify.io/docs/latest/Testing/) made available by the framework.
-A complete example of this type of test is available [here](../examples/advanced/tests/).
+A complete example of this type of test is available [here](https://github.com/mia-platform/custom-plugin-lib/tree/master/examples/advanced/tests).

 CustomPlugin directly expose `getDirectServiceProxy` and `getServiceProxy` for testing purpose.
 Ypu can import the function in you test in ths way: